 The moment ex-prisoners step off the bus in your community, a daunting challenge stares them smack in the face - where to find a safe place to sleep that night.
 Very few prisoners have a loving family waiting for them to come home.
-Instead, family members may have died, moved away, or made it clear the ex-offender is not welcome.
+Instead, family members may have died, moved away, or made it clear the returning prisoner is not welcome.
 Sometimes there are legal reasons the ex-prisoner cannot go home.

 As a result, many newly-released prisoners end up in homeless shelters.
 While these shelters are far better than sleeping outdoors, the beds are often available only at night.
 During the day, shelter residents are forced onto the streets carrying their few belongings with them.
-This time to "roam" is not good for former inmates who are used to having every minute of their day structured.
+This time to "roam" is not good for former prisoners who are used to having every minute of their day structured.

 A safe place to live is essential to a successful reentry.
 But most ex-prisoners have no money to pay rent and no household furnishings.
-Helping ex-offenders find affordable housing is one of the most important ways reentry volunteers can help the newly-released.
+Helping newly-released men and women find affordable housing is a very important part of reentry ministry.